Environment Monitoring Sensors Manufacturer

 2. Soil temperature sensor

-The working principle of a soil temperature sensor is similar to that of a regular temperature sensor.
-It is designed based on the principle of thermistor, which utilizes the change in resistance with temperature.
-However, compared to conventional temperature sensors, soil temperature sensors are more durable and designed specifically for measuring temperature in soil environments.
+Most soil temperature sensors on the market today are based on thermistor technology, measuring temperature through the change in resistance with temperature.
+Compared with conventional temperature sensors, soil temperature sensors are more durable and are specifically designed for temperature measurement in soil environments.

 3. Soil conductivity sensor